pretix/pretix-docs/docs/guides/plugins/index.md

 Some enabled plugins will add a corresponding entry to the sidebar menu which grants access to its settings.
 If there are settings pages associated with an active plugin, then extra buttons will be displayed next to the "Available plugins" page.
 In order to configure a plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins:.
-Search the plugin and click the :btn-icon:fa3-gear: Settings 🞃: drop-down menu next to it.
+Search the plugin and click the :btn-icon:fa3-gear: Settings: drop-down menu next to it.
 The drop-down menu displays links to the settings pages for the plugin.

 ### Controlling plugins